auzbuckley/agile_resources/glossary_of_terms.md

 - Sub-tasks of stories are usually not estimated but sometimes are in man hours.
 - Like spikes, it is not common to estimate bugs, due to their uncertain nature, however it is up to the team to decide how they would like to approach such product backlog items.

-:warning:
+:warning: **Warning**:

 - _Story points are not from Scrum_
 - _Estimates are exactly that - estimates.
 Do not dwell too much on them, your relative 'accuracy' will improve over time._
 - _Generally its not a good idea to re-estimate tickets once work has started.
 This is mixing before knowledge with after knowledge and makes it far more difficult to compare tickets later._

 ## Velocity

 Velocity is often considered as a measurement for tracking delivered customer value over a sprint, not the total amount of work done, but this is not officially defined.
 In this regard, it is common for only user stories and sometimes technical tasks to count towards the velocity.
-Bugs, spikes etc are therefore not normally estimated (also because they tend not to be easily estimatable) being arguably considered as not delivering direct customer value.
+Bugs, spikes etc are therefore sometimes not estimated (also because they tend not to be easily estimatable) being arguably considered as not delivering direct customer value.
+This is a point of contention, and discretion is advised :)

 The velocity should stabilise per sprint over time, and the average from preceding sprints can be used to gauge how much work can be realistically accepted in the next sprint, and even help determine if deadlines will be met.

+:warning: **Warning**:

-:warning: _Velocity should never be used as a metric to push for better performance e.g. setting a velocity 'target'.
+_Velocity should never be used as a metric to push for better performance e.g. setting a velocity 'target'.
+Performance in most cases should be tied to outcome, not output which velocity barely represents.
 Estimates are relative numbers and mean different things to different teams and can easily be manipulated to reach 'goals'._

 _**Velocity should be treated as indicitive, not precise, so don't spend to much time paining over exact numbers.**_

-_Whatever type of ticket you choose to estimate (user story, bug, technical task etc), understand what your velocity (or progress) represents and what this means for your team and anyone else who is interested in your work._
+_Whatever type of ticket you choose to estimate (user story, bug, technical task etc), understand what your velocity (or progress) represents and what this means for your team and anyone else who is interested in your work and make it clear._

 ## Product Backlog :star:

 The Product Backlog is owned by the Product Owner.
 It contains mostly stories, but can also contain spikes as well as technical tasks not associated with any story, such as infrastructure tasks.
 During Grooming meetings, the items in the Product Backlog are refined as a team.
 However the PO can constantly add, remove and prioritize the items.
+The product backlog should _not_ be a 'bottomless pit' of PBIs - but this is another story.

 ## Sprint Backlog :star: